-What causes scarlet fever?
+What causes it?

 What are the symptoms?

-- Sore throat and difficulty swallowing.
+- A sore throat and pain when swallowing.

 - Swollen lymph nodes in the neck.

-How is scarlet fever diagnosed?
+How is scarlet fever treated?

 Diagnosis of scarlet fever is usually based on a medical history, an examination of the throat, and a rapid strep test or throat culture to test for strep bacteria.
 One or both of these tests are needed to confirm infection with strep bacteria.